wanted2/caineng.in/www/_posts/2021-06-13-microsoft-project-scheduling.md

 CPM can be used for resources as well.
 However, to accelerate the speed, introducing more resources (or crashing with resources) can be useful.
 It is equal to trading time with cost, and this is the essence of __resource allocation problem__.
-Resource loading is the amount of a specific resource to finish an activity in a period.
+Resource loading is the amount of a specific resource to finish an activity in a duration.
 For example, to finish a task, we need 2 labor-hour, then that is the resource loading.
 In reality, the resource loading can be uneven during the project lifetime.
 Resource leveling concerns making the loading even throughout the project time.